divaprotocol/diva-protocol-v1/DOCUMENTATION.md

 1. Reduce the amount staked for the candidate overall.
 Will revert on underflow as Solidity version > 0.8.0 is used.
 1. Transfer the corresponding amount to `msg.sender` using OpenZeppelin's `safeTransfer` method.
 1. Emit an [`Unstaked`](#unstaked) event on success.

+>**Note:** The minimum staking period of 7 days applies at the user-candidate level.
+If a user stakes for different candidates, the waiting period for the first stake remains unaffected by any subsequent stakes.
+However, if a user adds additional stake to a candidate they are already staking, the waiting period for the previous stake will be reset to 7 days.

 The function reverts under the following conditions:
 * Called before the 7 day minimum staking period expired.